 If you want to wear a mask, please do

-As Sweden's Public Health Agency has not recommended wearing masks, few people here wear them.
-You are free to wear a mask if you wish.
+There is currently no recommendation from Sweden's Public Health Agency to wear masks, so few people here wear them.
+But you are free to wear a mask if you wish.

 Respect signs and instructions

 The signs on campus provide instructions from KTH that aim to limit the spread of the virus.
 Please follow them.

 Keep your distance

 Maintain physical distance from other people, both indoors and outdoors.

 Wash your hands

 Wash with soap and hot water frequently, for at least 30 seconds.
 Alcohol-based hand sanitiser can be used as well.

 Sneeze and cough into the bend of your arm or a paper towel.